syncfusion-content/wpf-docs/wpf/GridControl/Testability-Frameworks.md

     }

 }
+{% endhighlight  %}

 5. Build the application to make it ready for testing.
->
-_Note: The GridControlTestApplication works only with a single Grid instance in the window.
-For multiple instances the IGridInteropService interface has to be implemented._
+> Note: The GridControlTestApplication works only with a single Grid instance in the window.
+For multiple instances the IGridInteropService interface has to be implemented.

 Creating Unit Tests with VS2010